 Hiking clothes are needed in addition to the three layers mentioned above.

 You will need around 5-6 shirts that will be worn on most days.
 Avoid cotton as it absorbs moisture instead of wicking away sweat, resulting in bad smelling shirts after a few uses.
 Ideal fabric is a breathable, lightweight and quick-drying polyester, merino or nylon.
-Make sure that your shirts are not cotton.
 A combination of short and long sleeve shirts are recommended.

 As for trousers you can usually get away with a cheap pair of waterproof pull-overs.